-- Line Chart: It is best to show a trend over a period of time with a line.
+- Line Chart: It is best to show a trend over some time with a line.

-- Area Chart: Area chart is basically a line chart where space to the X-axis is filled.
+- Area Chart: An area chart is a line chart where space to the X-axis is filled.

 - Column Chart: It can be used to compare different sets of values using data bars.

-- Bar Chart: It’s basically a column chart in a horizontal way and useful if you have long data bars.
+- Bar Chart: It’s a horizontal column chart and useful if you have long data bars.

-- Pie Chart: With a pie chart, you can present a share of multiple categories in the whole.
+- Pie Chart: With a pie chart, you can present a share of multiple categories as a whole.

-- Donut Chart: It’s basically a pie chart with the blank at the center.
+- Donut Chart: It’s a pie chart with a blank at the center.